 - Number of trafficking survivors helped: 2010: 39; 2011: 72; 2012: 159

 - Prosecution of traffickers: 2010: 3; 2011: 6; 2012: 10

-- Giving out 30 scholarships doe sewing classes
+- Have given out 60 scholarships for sewing classes

 - Operating our shelters and border monitoring stations with excellence, in according to all the policies and procedures established by Free for Life International and P.R.C.